Apache Shindig, a word meaning party, was originally started by Google in 2007 as a reference container for hosting OpenSocial

 Server Side

-The Java and PHP version of Apache Shindig have 3 major server side components:
+The Java version of Apache Shindig have 3 major server side components:

 Persistent Data Loading Mechanism.